Introduction

 • In XML, they start with a <widget> root element.

-• They have custom and complex logic inside.
+• They can contain custom and complex logic.

 • They cannot be loaded from XML at runtime because the custom code cannot be loaded.

-• They can have a large API with set/get/add functions.
+• They can have a large and custom API with set/get/add functions.

-• They can themselves contain Widgets as children (e.g. Tabview's tabs, Dropdown's lists).
+• They can be compound, containing other Widgets (e.g., Tabview's tabs, Dropdown's lists).

 Components

-Components are built from Widgets and/or other Components, and can be loaded at runtime.
+Components are simpler UI elements and can be loaded at runtime.
 The main characteristics of Components are:

 • In XML, they start with a <component> root element.